Got a group? Stencil storm drains with us!

 Local high schoolers take a break from educating our community about the connection between our yards, streets, storm drains and the river to snap a photo.

 If you're looking for a great service outing that is educational, active, outdoors and provides a significant community benefit, consider storm drain stenciling.
-Reservations for stenciling outings and presentations, as well as group cleanups, are now being taken for May-July 2019.
+Reservations for stenciling outings and presentations, as well as group cleanups, are now being taken through October 2019.

 What is storm drain stenciling?